blynkkk/docs/glossary.md

 ## A

 `Auth Token` - a unique identifier that is assigned to each device that is activated in the system.
+See `Dynamic` / `Static` auth tokens.

 ## B